RobertTalbert/discretecs/MTH225-Winter2025/assignments/Core Target mini exam solutions.md

 3. The contrapositive is "If $n^2$ is not an even integer, then $n$ is not an even integer".
 (You can use "odd" in place of "not even" if you prefer.)
 4. The negation is "The integer $n$ is even but $n^2$ is odd."

+### Notes

+The only main note is that we are still getting submissions that get the basic form of these wrong, particularly the negation. **Just memorize the form!** Then put the hypothesis and conclusion in.

 ## Learning Target 9